thomasbnt/awesome-web-monetization/readme.md

 ### Courses
 ### Tools

-- [Is web monetized](https://github.com/jkga/is-web-monetized) - A very simple tool for checking if Web Monetization is enabled
+- [Is web monetized](https://github.com/jkga/is-web-monetized) - A very simple tool for checking if Web Monetization is enabled.

-- [Paytrackr](https://github.com/sorxrob/paytrackr) - Track and manage your micropayments into one place
+- [Paytrackr](https://github.com/sorxrob/paytrackr) - Track and manage your micropayments into one place.

   > PayTrackr is the easiest and safest way to track and manage your micropayments to web monetized websites, having a web monetization provider membership.

-- [Akita](https://github.com/dog-s/akita) - A browser extension that gives you insight into your involvement with Web Monetization
+- [Akita](https://github.com/dog-s/akita) - A browser extension that gives you insight into your involvement with Web Monetization.

   > Akita presents your top visited monetized sites, how much time you're spending on them, and how much you're contributing (or could contribute) to them.

-- [Open Monetization Wallet](https://github.com/signalnerve/openmonetizationwallet) - Tools for managing your vanity Web Monetization wallet
+- [Open Monetization Wallet](https://github.com/signalnerve/openmonetizationwallet) - Tools for managing your vanity Web Monetization wallet.

   > Open Monetization Wallet (OMW) makes it easier to accept payments with the Web Monetization API at scale.
 Some features:
   >